mrdrewvo/pe-projects/daily-journal.md

 ---

+## SAT 2022.12.17

+* Had Derek basically do my design for me, from the style tile to actual layouts at different screen sizes

 ## THU 2022.12.15

 * First real day having my own schedule after the layoffs.
 Feeling focused and grateful for the space to look at my lesson exercise and be present.